HituziANDO/kamome/README.md

 ### Timeout to request from the JS code to the native code

-`Kamome.send` method in JavaScript expects a `resolve` or `reject` response will be returned in a duration.
+`KM.send` method in JavaScript expects a `resolve` or `reject` response will be returned in a duration.
 If the request is timed out, it's the callback calls `reject` with the `requestTimeout` error.
 You can change default request timeout.
 See following.

 ```javascript
 // JavaScript